 Today’s Lisbon may be lacking in good-paying jobs, affordable apartments, and proper martinis, but we have plenty of expensive hamburgers.
-We got ’em all — artisanal, “chef,” traditional, hell, we even have “concept” burgers (concepts are very tasty).
 But we will not be satisfied until there’s a hamburgueria on every corner of Lisbon.
-So if you want to sell your burgers in this competitive market, we got some suggestions.
+Here are some free tips to launch the next award-winning ground beef joint:

 Start with a “Great Idea”